choyoonme/damon-stefan/README.md

 # damon-stefan

 ## Tic-Tac-Toe

+This is an exercise to practice HTML, CSS, and vanilla JavaScript.

-This is a version of the classic game Tic-Tac-Toe themed after The Vampire Diaries characters Stefan and Damon Salvatore (Damon represents the O's and Stefan represents the X's).
-It is an exercise to practice HTML, CSS, and vanilla JavaScript.
+Using the structure and rules of the classic game known as Tic-Tac-Toe, this is a version themed after television show The Vampire Diaries.
+The characters Stefan and Damon Salvatore represent the X's and O's: an image of Damon Salvatore represents the O's and an image of Stefan Salavatore represents the X's.

 ## link to game
 https://choyoonme.github.io/damon-stefan/